 Raised in Cornwall, Webster studied piano with Elena Needham and viola with Tim Boulton.
 Aged twelve, he made his conducting debut with Cornwall Youth Orchestra, later becoming their principal conductor.
 After winning joint top prize and the orchestra prize at the Jorma Panula International Conducting Competition in 2018, Webster became one of the inaugural Salonen Fellows at the Colburn School in Los Angeles, where he studied with Esa-Pekka Salonen.

-Angus is also a passionate chamber musician and enjoys collaborating as a pianist with many outstanding young musicians from around the world.
-He has studied piano with Alasdair Beatson at the Royal Birmingham Conservatoire, viola with Tim Boulton, conducting with Patrick Bailey, and chamber music with Ferenc Rados and Rita Wagner at the International Musicians Seminar, Prussia Cove.
+Webster is studying piano with Alasdair Beatson at the Royal Birmingham Conservatoire and has played in masterclasses with Ferenc Rados and Rita Wagner at the International Musicians Seminar, Prussia Cove.

 “Webster was no less brilliant in the Brahms where it was obvious that he simply adored the music, and it was a joy to see a conductor with a genuine sense of wonder.”

 “Already in Elgar’s Introduction and Allegra, Webster drew attention to his ability to control the symphonic apparatus in terms of pace and shaping narrative plans between soloists and tutti [National Polish Radio Symphony Orchestra] … Webster brilliantly coped with the monumental form of the work [RVW Symphony 2] in terms of building tension and relaxation, both in the entire cycle and in its individual parts… kept the ensemble perfectly in check.
 It is worth following the further steps of the young Briton and the path that his career will follow”